cmakkaya/ansible-vault/README.md

 * Terraform

-This Terraform Template creates 3 Ansible Machines with ansible loaded on EC2 Instances.
+This Terraform Template creates 4 Ansible Machines with ansible loaded on EC2 Instances (1 control node, 3 managed node).
 Ansible Machines will run on Amazon Linux 2 with custom security group allowing SSH (22) and HTTP (80) connections from anywhere.
 User needs to select appropriate variables form "tfvars" file when launching the instance.